CRSQ 1978 Volume 15, Number 1

 Articles

-Assumptions Radiocarbon Calibration No Hope For The Phalarope Life Begins At 140 Creationist Predictions Venus Flytrap Rapid Stalactite Creatoinists Taxonomy Contrary And Contradictory Cradiocarbon Calibratoin Panorama Creationist Science Canopy And Ancient Logevity Against Catastrophic Rationalism More Recent Stalactities Law Of Cause Accurate Predicitions Contrary Dendrochronology Radiocarbn And Brsitlecones Creation Evolution And Catastrophism A Recently Living Plesiosaur Found
+Assumptions Radiocarbon Calibration No Hope For The Phalarope Life Begins At 140 Creationist Predictions Venus Flytrap Rapid Stalactite Creatoinists Taxonomy Contrary And Contradictory Cradiocarbon Calibratoin Panorama Creationist Science Canopy And Ancient Logevity Against Catastrophic Rationalism More Recent Stalactities Law Of Cause Accurate Predicitions Contrary Dendrochronology Radiocarbn And Brsitlecones Creatoin Evolution And Catastrophism A Recently Living Plesiosaur Found